Preventive Conservation

 Relative Humidity, Temperature and Pollutants

-The white crystals on these beads from are flux and stabilizer ions from the glass that leached out with fluctuating humidity and then combined with carbon dioxide in the air to form the white carbonate minerals.
+Additionally, the white crystals found on some glass beads result from flux and stabilizer ions that leached out due to changing humidity levels.
+These ions, combined with carbon dioxide in the air, create white carbonate minerals.

 Archival Housing